 “Joe Sykes is an incredibly versatile performer—I’ve seen him range from caregiver to predator in the course of one show.
 His work is exceptional and he brings such an infections energy of joy to all rehearsal processes.”

 “I met Joe (and cast him in The Little Death) after hearing good things about his work in the local theatre scene,” says independent film director Bret Wood.
 “After working with him on that project, I’ve kept up with his stage appearances—most memorably in Steve Yockey’s Wolves—and have been looking for an opportunity to collaborate with him again.”

-Wood found the right match in his current project; Joe takes the lead as a vengeful loner in Those Who Deserve To Die, due out 2019.
+Wood found the right match; Joe takes the lead as a vengeful loner in Those Who Deserve To Die (2019).

 “Joe is an asset to the project in many ways,” Wood says.
 “Beyond his deep commitment to the role, and the compelling performance he has been delivering, he is a constant source of energy and morale-boosting throughout the long and sometimes arduous shoots.
 Anyone who has been on set is now familiar with the booming sound of Joe’s contagious laughter.”
 Read more…